impression3d/impression3d.github.io/_posts/2017-10-9-impression-0.9.5-is-released.markdown

 tags: Release
 ---

-Yay, I'm proud to announce latest Impression released version 0.9.5.
+Yay, I'm proud to announce latest Impression released version.

 ### What's is new?
 #### Animations